 Over weeks and months, ethanol integrates into the overall matrix of sugars, acids, and aromatic compounds.
 This doesn’t remove alcohol; it smooths the sensation of alcohol.
 The same ABV can feel less hot, less spiky, and less aggressive.

-That softening is one reason aged spirits feel smoother than young spirits.
-Fruit liqueurs don’t age like whiskey in a barrel, but they do mellow.
+That softening is one reason aged spirits feel smoother than young spirits. fruit liqueurs don’t age like whiskey in a barrel, but they do mellow.
 And when the burn fades, many people interpret the change as dilution.

-Fruit liqueurs are naturally acidic because fruit contains carboxylic acids such as citric, malic, or tartaric acid.
+fruit liqueurs are naturally acidic because fruit contains carboxylic acids such as citric, malic, or tartaric acid.
 That acidity doesn’t just affect taste — it changes sugar behavior over time.

 In acidic conditions, sucrose can slowly break down into glucose and fructose.
 This process is called inversion, and it matters because fructose in particular tastes sweeter than sucrose.
 The liqueur can become perceptually sweeter even though you didn’t add more sugar.